WHAT EXACTLY IS RAIDER?

 Raider events are specifically designed far less dangerous in comparison to their ROTC-level parallels because Junior ROTC is about citizenship, leadership and physical, mental and emotional wellness.
 ROTC is a program designed to provide officers into the U.S. military.
 The missions of these two programs are completely different and are taught completely differently.
 Therefore, it should not be surprising that the events are different as well.

-While the vast majority of Raider teams are formed within Army JROTC programs, by FAR the fastest growing segment of new Raiders teams are coming from Air Force and Marine Corps JROTC.
-In fact, the USMC JROTC is hosting their OWN RAIDER NATIONAL CHAMPIONSHIP in Pennsylvania in 2024!
 Most schools who "Raider" have a male team, but almost as many have a mixed team.
-Some bigger schools also offer a separate female team, or any combination depending on the number of cadets within to participate.
+Some bigger schools also offer a separate female team as well, or any combination thereof depending on the number of cadets looking to participate.
+Some have Challenge Level teams as a "JV" or "Freshman" team.
 As the competitive sport of Raider gains more and more teams, it becomes more of an all-service competition.
 Regardless, competing in Raider is a great way for JROTC cadets to stay mentally and physically in shape in a military framework.
-Mostly, it is a fantastic physical and mental activity in JROTC!
+Mostly, it is a fantastic physical and mental activity in JROTC that cadets gravitate towards everywhere!